v1.2.0

 async function getMultipleItems(itemIds: number[], requestId: string): Promise<TaskItem[]> {

-if (itemId.length < 1 || itemId.length > 50) {
+if (itemIds.length < 1 || itemIds.length > 50) {

 throw new SdkError({

-code: 'MY_APP_GET_PROBLEM'
+code: 'MY_APP_GET_PROBLEM',

 description: `The number of elements must be between 1 and 50`,